Jhgomez/StudyNotes/Android/compose.md

 scope lifecycle states to specific sections of the UI to give each individual screen its own lifecycle, they probably use `rememberLifecycleOwner()` API.
 State is safe: You can update
 `MutableState` (for example, with `uiState.value` = ...) at any time, even when the app is in the background.
 Compose waits until the app is visible to render the changes.

+* Android AGSL, `RuntimeShader`, `ShaderBrush` are only supported after Android 33, so in lower versios of Android instead of showing these, you could create a `SolidColor` instead of a brush.
+To draw shader ins previous android versions you can use Timo's Drick [compose pixel shader library](https://github.com/timo-drick/compose_libraries/tree/main/opengl_pixel_shader)

 * **UI tree**, and **UI hierarchy**: Although they might be used interchangeably in other guides, they have different meanings:
   * The Composition is the record of the call graph of composable functions.
   * The UI tree or UI hierarchy is the tree of LayoutNode constructed, updated, and maintained by the composition process.